jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 * Stimuli generation: Write statements to create stimulus and procedural block

-* Response monitoring and comparing: Self-testing statements that will report values, error, and warnings; $display, $write, $strobe, and/or $monitor system tasks
+* Response monitoring and comparing: Self-testing statements that will report values, errors, and warnings; $display, $write, $strobe, and/or $monitor system tasks

 Verilog supports two types of delay modeling: (i) inertial and (ii) transport.
 The inertial delay is the delay that a gate or circuit may experience due to the physical nature of the gate or circuit.
 Depending on the technology used, it can be in ps or ns.
 The inertial delay is also used to determine if the input has an effect on the gate or circuit.
-If the input does not remain changed at least for the initial delay then the input change is ignored.
-For example, inertial delay of 5 ns means whenever input changes it should remain changed at least for 5 ns to have it considered as changed otherwise the change is ignored (considered noise spike).
-The transport delay is the time-of-flight of a signal travelling a wire of a circuit.
+If the input does not remain changed, at least for the initial delay then the input change is ignored.
+For example, an inertial delay of 5 ns means whenever the input changes, it should remain changed at least for 5 ns to be considered as changed otherwise the change is ignored (considered noise spike).
+The transport delay is the time-of-flight of a signal traveling a wire of a circuit.
 Here are some examples of transport and inertial delays:

 ```verilog